ros-infrastructure/ros_buildfarm/doc/configuration_options.rst

   * ``default``: a boolean flag as described for *test_commits*.
   * ``force``: a boolean flag as described for *test_commits*.

+* ``collate_test_stats``: a boolean flag (default: ``False``) controlling whether test statistics collation should be enabled for devel jobs.
+  Enabling this will add post-build steps to jobs that collate test statistics for historical builds, serialize those to yaml snippets and copy those snippets to the ``repo`` host.
+  A special macro in the ROS wiki will then render those test results as part of the auto-generated *Package Header*.

 The following options are valid as keys in the ``_config`` dict under ``targets``: